jonathanschilling/abscab/README.md

 A set of test points is defined at which the implementations will be tested against the arbitrary-precision reference will be tested.
-These points are computed in Java, since it is a strictly-typed language and binaries are expected to given platform-independent results.
+These points are computed in Java, since it is a strictly-typed language and binaries are expected to produce platform-independent results.
 Nevertheless they are still of finite (64-bit) precision.
 The code to generate the test points is [`src/test/java/GenerateTestKnots.java`](src/test/java/de/labathome/GenerateTestKnots.java).